Mites

 • Mites can be difficult to see without a hand lens.

-• Colour varies with species.
+• Their colour varies with species.

-• Usually from <0.5mm to about 1.5mm.
+• Their size varies from less than 0.5mm to about 1.5mm.

 May be confused with